 Betting with bookies

 If you place your bets directly through bookmakers (bookies), you may be barred by them if you win too much.
-However, in most cases, you need to be winning a lot of money consistently before they’ll suspend or ban you.
+However, in most cases, you need to be winning a lot of money consistently – enough to make a living from betting on the horses – before they’ll suspend or ban you.
 A bookie won’t ban you unless they believe you are a financial liability since they want as many gamblers as possible to wager money with them.

 You are only permitted to have one account per online betting site; if it’s discovered you have multiple accounts with them, you will be banned and the accounts will be closed.
 This is the major cause of a betting account being closed or frozen.
 Abusing free bets and getting shut down by the bookmaker is commonly referred to as “gubbing”.